machaao/machaao-samples/index.rst

 As Darren Yau - Our lead chatbot developer puts it aptly, “If you already have a Messenger based chatbot you can seamlessly launch and expose your bot on millions of android devices within days if not hours!”

-The APIs have been made available for FREE to developers looking to build and monetize deeply personalized chatbots or as we fondly call them - “Mini Apps”
+The APIs have been made available for FREE to developers looking to build and monetize deeply personalized chatbots or as we fondly call them - “Messaging Apps”

 Concepts
 =============================================================================